 Start Incorporating Bots Into Your Discord Server!

 Hopefully, this getting started guide gave you enough information and tools to start integrating the bots you need into your discord server.
-As you learn more about Discord and build your community, I’m sure you will find other bots that will suit your needs even more – and I’d love to hear about them!
-Let me know which bots you’ve found that help with specific tasks in the comments!
+As you learn more about Discord and build your community, you will find other bots that will suit your specific needs, or build your own.
+Who knows, maybe your bot will make this list one day!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.